julasamer/swift-compiler-crashes/README.md

 Project swift-compiler-crashes
 ==============================

 This repo collects known test cases crashing the Swift compiler.
-All tests cases in the `crashes/` directory are known to generate a compiler crash under Xcode6-Beta7.
+All tests cases in the `crashes/` directory are known to generate a compiler crash under Xcode 6.1 beta (Xcode 6 GM seed, "xcode_6.1_beta.dmg").

 Help us towards a rock solid Swift compiler by contributing any compiler crashes you may encounter.